 selection of fresh, seasonal foods direct from area farmers, complete

-In 2013, we were able to offer an expanded, year-round Community Supported Agriculture (CSA) program in partnership with Grasshoppers that provided weekly
+In 2013, we were able to offer an expanded, year-round Community Supported Agriculture (CSA) program in partnership with the now closed Grasshoppers Distribution that provided weekly

 orders through Grasshoppers' highly flexible a la carte system